Dallas Arboretum and Botanical Garden: The Trial Gardens

 In 2002, the Dallas Arboretum became the 31st "All-America Selections Trial Garden".
 The Trial Gardens opened to the public in March 2003.
 The Trial Gardens at the Dallas Arboretum were established to expand research efforts and provide the public with information.
 The focus of the trial program is to grow and evaluate many different plants in the diverse, occasionally extreme, North Central Texas Climate.
-Soil is considered unfavorable here, being heavy clay with high pH levels between 8.5 to 9.5.
+Soil is considered unfavorable here, being heavy clay with high pH levels between 8.5 and 9.5.
 However, soil in the test gardens is heavily amended with compost and expanded shale.
 Information generated from the trials is provided to commercial plant producers, retailers, and home gardeners.
 Between 3,000 and 5,000 plants are trialed yearly from over 150 plant breeding companies.

 The Rory Meyers Children's Adventure Garden

 The Rory Meyers Children's Adventure Garden was designed to connect children with nature and promote environmental awareness.
 Named after Rory Myers, who was on the arboretum board and had a seat on the committee.
 Focused on education, this is an area for children to learn about life and Earth sciences.
 With 17 interactive galleries, there is a strong sense of preserving ecosystems and a commitment to teaching all ages.
 Within the adventure garden is the Incredible Edible Garden, teaching children about where food comes from and how to care for various fruits, herbs, and vegetables.
 Throughout the adventure garden, the main natural resource is water.
 It plays a part in the low-impact design by being built on a slope towards White Rock Lake, filling a cistern that catches rainwater which is then used for irrigation in the arboretum.
-Another garden exhibit called Pure Energy, is used to teach visitors about alternative energy such as solar power, hydroelectric, and wind.
+Another garden exhibit, called Pure Energy, is used to teach visitors about alternative energy such as solar power, hydroelectric, and wind.
 The Children's Garden is funded with support from the City of Dallas, private, and corporate donors.